theobori/terraform-doom/README.md

 # ❤️‍🔥 tf-doom

-Entertaining Terraform chaos engineering, destroy resource by killing DOOM ennemies.
+Entertaining Terraform chaos engineering, destroy resource by killing DOOM enemies.

 This is a Rust fork of [kubedoom](https://github.com/storax/kubedoom), forked from [dockerdoom](https://github.com/gideonred/dockerdoom), forked from  **`psdoom`**.